 medical practitioner means a person who is registered under the Health Practitioner Regulation National Law (Western Australia) in the medical profession;

-registered nurse means a person who is registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing and midwifery profession whose name is entered on Division 1 of the Register of Nurses kept under that Law as a registered nurse.
+registered nurse means a person who is registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing profession whose name is entered on Division 1 of the Register of Nurses kept under that Law as a registered nurse.

-[Section 29 amended by No. 50 of 2006 Sch.
+[Section 29 amended: No. 50 of 2006 Sch.
 3 cl.
 18; No. 22 of 2008 Sch.
 3 cl.
 48; No. 35 of 2010 s.
-139.]
+139; No. 4 of 2018 s.
+116.]

 30. Retaining something seized but not forfeited